fstarred/arcade-hacks/ffight/README.md

     MOVEM.L (SP)+,D0-D1/A0-A1
 ```

-Notice the _MOVE.B ($15,A6),D1_ instruction take the initial pose value O + 15 and use it with the base address 0x914000 to reload the palette.
+Notice the _MOVE.B ($15,A6),D1_ instruction take the initial pose value at O + 15 and use it in combination with the base address 0x914000 to reload the palette.

 Here is the complete hack script for the palette routines